 Probate assets should be included in the inventory.
 These include assets that the personal representative takes possession of.

 Included would be bank accounts, brokerage account and investments which do not contain (i) a pay on death, transfer on death or similar designation, and (ii) which are not jointly titled with right of survivorship.
 An account which is titled jointly with the right of survivorship would become the property of the survivor, not the estate.
 Likewise, a bank account with a pay on death designation become the property of the person listed, not the estate.
 Life insurance policies payable to a named beneficiary would similarly not be included as a probate asset.
 To see what assets are typically probate or non-probate assets, see the Assets of the Deceased chart.

 The inventory is required to list real estate owned by the decedent, other than real estate titled as joint with rights of survivorship.
 If the real estate is homestead property, it is not technically a probate asset, but Florida Probate Rule 5.340 nevertheless requires that the homestead property still be listed in a separate section of the inventory.
+Read the Complete Guide to Florida Homestead.
 Real estate outside of Florida, though not a Florida probate asset, is also required to be listed in a separate part of the inventory.

 Who Receives a Copy of the Inventory?

 Florida Probate Rule 5.340 requires that the inventory be sent to the surviving spouse, each heir at law in an intestate estate, each residuary beneficiary of a testate estate, and any other interested person who requests it in writing.